Only cruelty keeps tigers in tourist attractions

 They urgently need your help to stamp out the abuse.
 Please donate today to help save tigers and animals around the world in need.

-$10 a month could help to educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions
+$10 could help to educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions

-$30 a month could protect tigers from being threatened, and help to re-train people to find new ways of living without abusing wild animals
+$30 could protect tigers from being threatened, and help to re-train people to find new ways of living without abusing wild animals

 Where your money goes

 World Animal Protection has been protecting animals for over 50 years and we passionately believe that animals matter.
 With your support, we’ll go where animal suffering is most far reaching and animal cruelty is most severe.

 In 2015, 87% of funds raised went towards protecting animals in our four areas of work.
 We can ensure your vital donation is making the biggest impact for animals as possible and is helping achieve lasting change.